Employee Blue Collar Training Program

 How is training for State employees identified?

-Each spring, the Office of Management and Budget surveys agency training administrators and HR managers to identify and prioritize training which would help employees in lower pay grades gain skills and advance in their careers.
+Each spring, the Department of Human Resource, Statewide Training and Organizational Development surveys agency training administrators and HR managers to identify and prioritize training which would help employees typically in lower pay grades gain skills and advance in their careers.
 As training needs are identified each year, suggested training is presented to the Blue Collar Funds Review Committee for prioritization, selection and approval.

 How are training funds spent on State employees?

-Fifty percent of the funds are designated for training available to employees statewide.
-Last year funds were used to provide leadership training, writing classes, communications training, and a statewide mentoring program.
+Funds are designated for training made available to employees statewide by DHR/Statewide Training and Organizational Development, such as: leadership training, writing classes, communications training, and a statewide mentoring program.

-Fifty percent of the funds are designated for agency programs using an RFP process.
-Requests for proposals are sent to agencies at the end of each fiscal year.
-Last year, funding was approved for agencies to provide computer training, electrician's license exam training, office management classes, as well as other specific training designed to assist employees with promotions and development.
+Funds are also designated for agency program training initiatives using an RFP process.
+Requests for proposals are solicited from agencies at the beginning of each fiscal year when funds are awarded.
+Funding has been approved for agency initiatives such as; computer training, electrician's license exam training, office management and administrative occupational classes, as well as other specific training designed to assist employees with promotions and development.

 How do I find out about classes that I may be eligible for?

-The Delaware Learning Center identifies classes offered for free or at reduced costs through these funds, and flyers are sent to agencies when specialized programs are being offered.
-Agencies whose training proposals are approved notify their employees of opportunities.
+The Delaware Learning Center may feature or simply identify classes offered for free or at reduced costs through these funds.
+Agencies whose training proposals are approved may notify their employees of opportunities as well.

 How do I submit a request for Blue Collar Funds?

-Blue Collar Training Opportunities Open to Public (not just State employees)
+Blue Collar Training Opportunities are also open to Residence of Delaware (not just State employees)

-To save you a few clicks, here are the Delaware Technical and Community College contacts (which seem to receive the most interest from State employees):
+To save you a few clicks, here are the Delaware Technical and Community College contacts (which seem to receive the most interest):